miklosban/lottery/README.md

-# lottery
+# lottery simulation in 90 lines

-why do not play lottery
+### why do not play lottery?

-Here is a simple simulation in 90 lines of lottery which play with 90 numbers.
+In this simple simulation you can learn why do not play with 90/5 type lottery.

 Try it!